uvarc/rc-website/content/userinfo/storage.md

 </table>

 <div class="alert alert-warning">
-  Due to Covid related delays in the data center we are unable to accommodate new Project or ZFS storage requests at this time.
-We are working on bringing new storage capacity online as quickly as possible.
+  Due to unexpected delays caused by the pandemic, RC engineers have been unable to complete a major storage system capacity expansion scheduled for October 2020.
+Therefore, effective immediately, RC is temporarily suspending the creation and expansion of project and value storage shares until the upgrade has been completed.
+The upgrade is expected to be completed by November 1.
+We apologize for the inconvenience.
 </div>

 - - -